-- Spread a protective barrier (blanket, sheet, etc.) - Spread a second protective barrier on top of the first barrier - Place the RID in the center of the protective barriers - Roll edges of the protective barriers until only the remaining unrolled portion can be placed on top of the RID top of the RID.
-Unless needed, avoid taking ALS equipment into the hot zone
+- Spread a protective barrier (blanket, sheet, etc.) - Spread a second protective barrier on top of the first barrier - Place the RID in the center of the protective barriers - Roll edges of the protective barriers until only the remaining unrolled portion can be placed on top of the RID - Place essential medical response equipment on top of the RID.

+Unless needed, avoid taking ALS